‘Gator, the twins and I are alone in the band section, in a group hug, as everyone leaves the stadium.

-I gave them a sharp look.
-Then we broke up into giggles.
+I give them a sharp look.
+Then we break up into giggles.
 Sisters.

 “One thing ya gots ta prepare for is he wants to sing with us.
 And, he cain’t carry a tune worth beans.
 I needs ya ta pinch him when he’s off key to nudge him up.”

-“We used ta sing fer this black panther that came by camp at night.”
+“We used ta sing fer this black panther that come by camp at night.”

 “A Black militant?”